The lower central series of a right-angled Artin group: Lyndon elements of

 \subsection{Lyndon words}

 We now describe the notion of \emph{Lyndon words}.
 These were first introduced by Chen, Fox, and Lyndon in \cite{CFL}.
-In this paper, the authors show that in the free group case, the groups $D_n$ introduced in the last section are equal to the lower central series of $F_n$, and they give an algorithm to determine a presentation of a consecutive quotient $\gamma_n/\gamma_{n+1}$ of the lower central series for any finitely presented group.
-This algorithm is quite complicated, however we shall use the notion of \emph{Lyndon elements} in $M$, introduced by Lalonde in \cite{L1}, to give a simple algorithm to describe $\gamma_n/\gamma_{n+1}$ in a given right-angled Artin group.
+In this paper, the authors show that in the free group case, the groups $D_k$ introduced in the last section are equal to the terms of the lower central series of $F_n$, and they give an algorithm to determine a presentation of a consecutive quotient $\gamma_k/\gamma_{k+1}$ of the lower central series for any finitely presented group.
+This algorithm is quite complicated, however we shall use the notion of \emph{Lyndon elements} in $M$, introduced by Lalonde in \cite{L1}, to give a simple algorithm to describe $\gamma_k/\gamma_{k+1}$ in an arbitrary right-angled Artin group.
 Chen, Fox, and Lyndon also relate coefficients of elements in $\mu(g)$ to \emph{Fox derivatives}.
-Unfortunately these have no natural analog in the partially commutative setting.
+Unfortunately these do not appear to have a natural analogue in the partially commutative setting.